Double Swing Barbarian Endgame Build Guide

 Skills & Gameplay

-• Double Swing is our main Core ability.
+- Double Swing is our main Core ability.
 It comes packed with some great utility by providing us a way to constantly refresh our Berserking status any time it is used.
 Against Stunned enemies, it even becomes spammable because of Enhanced Double Swing.
-Probably most importantly, it's one of our main ways of spawning Dust Devils.

 Skill Rotation

-• Wrath of the Berserker is always in your pocket for when it's needed - always try to make sure it's back up in time for Boss fights.
+- Wrath of the Berserker is always in your pocket for when it's needed - always try to make sure it's back up in time for Boss fights at the very least.
 Strategic Ground Stomp helps keep it off cooldown.

 Arsenal System